tevador/RandomX/doc/design.md

 ### Memory access

-RandomX randomly accesses a large buffer of data (Dataset) 16384 times for each hash calculation.
-Since the Dataset must be stored in DRAM, it provides a natural parallelization limit, because DRAM cannot do more than about 25 million random accesses per second per channel.
-Each separately addressable DRAM channel allows a throughput of around 1500 H/s.
+RandomX randomly reads from large buffer of data (Dataset) 16384 times for each hash calculation.
+Since the Dataset must be stored in DRAM, it provides a natural parallelization limit, because DRAM cannot do more than about 25 million random accesses per second per bank group.
+Each separately addressable bank group allows a throughput of around 1500 H/s.

 All Dataset accesses read whole CPU cache line (64 bytes) and are fully prefetched.
 The time to execute one program iteration described in chapter 4.6.2 of the Specification is about the same as typical DRAM access latency.